 Does the government offer a pension plan for foreign workers?

-In March, Sheikh Hamdan bin Mohammed, Crown Prince of Dubai, launched a savings retirement scheme for non-Emirati employees working in the emirate’s government and public sector.
+In early 2022, Sheikh Hamdan bin Mohammed, Crown Prince of Dubai, launched a savings retirement scheme for non-Emirati employees working in the emirate’s government and public sector.

 They will be enrolled in the savings scheme by default and the employer will contribute the total end-of-service gratuity to the plan from the date of joining, without including the financial dues for previous years of service.

 The Dubai retirement fund scheme will be supervised by a board of trustees with assistance from the Dubai International Financial Centre.

 Employees can choose to make their own contributions to the scheme and will have the right to withdraw their personal savings at any time.
 Employee participation in the scheme will stop at the end of their service.

 Are there other pension schemes foreign workers in the UAE can join?

 The Dubai International Finance Centre was the first body in the UAE to overhaul the gratuity system when it introduced the DIFC Employee Workplace Savings (Dews) plan in February 2020.

 Employers in the free zone are required to contribute an amount equal to 5.83 per cent or 8.33 per cent of an employee’s wage, depending on their length of service, on a monthly basis to a fund administered by a trust.
 Employees can also choose to make additional voluntary contributions to the Dews plan.

 Axa Green Crescent Insurance also introduced a workplace savings plan last year.
 The Employee Secure Saver offers a range of investment choices alongside a Sharia-compliant fund to meet the needs of employees with a greater risk appetite as well as those who wish to invest in accordance with Islamic principles.